Drive those test nerves away with hypnotherapy!

 The last time I saw such a client they called two days before the test.
 Was I free?
 Could I help?

 Well, I just happened to have a slot free and so we met and worked together.
 The client left feeling confident and calm, very impressed with hypnotherapy.

 The next day I received a lovely email to say they’d passed.
 The test had gone smoothly and they’d felt strangely calm throughout the whole experience.
 It was a lovely email to receive.
 I knew how much passing had meant to them.

 You could do it too!

 It’s always best to leave plenty of time.
 Many of my clients just have that everyday collection of nerves and a history of failures which now produce a self-fulfilling prophecy.

-However, some have darker and deeper reasons for their fear (perhaps a relative was killed in a car accident) and this can complicate things, requiring more work.
+However, some have darker and deeper reasons for their fear (perhaps a relative was killed in a car accident, for example) and this can complicate things, requiring more work.
 Please don’t leave it too late!

 Have you already passed?

 Perhaps you’ve already passed your test and have found this page whilst looking for help with another kind of problem.
 If you have another kind of fear, related to driving, then rest assured that hypnotherapy could help you too.
 I’ve helped people with a fear of bridges, slip-roads, motorways and more.
 I’ve helped people who were perfectly fine with driving, when there was somebody else in the car, and yet too scared to go out alone.
 Whatever your issue may be, hypnotherapy could help you.